In the past 20 years the popularity of Yoga has increased to an extent where it is becoming difficult to understand what it is really about…

 Keeping the body relaxed allows the practitioner to actually go deeper into the stretch and explore the full range of motion of the joint because Yin Yoga is targeting the connective tissues (cartilages, tendons, ligaments, fascias) rather than the muscles, connective tissues are responding to stimuli much slower than the muscle.

-Holding the posture for longer time, and keeping the muscles relaxed allow the Yogi to access and lengthen the connective tissues.
+Holding the posture for longer time, and keeping the muscles relaxed allow the Yogi to access and "stress" the connective tissues.

 Yin Yoga is opening the structural body: with a regular practice it will enable the practitioner to gain a much greater flexibility.

 This is for the physical aspect of the practice.

 Yin Yoga is actually focusing more on the lower limbs in order to open the hips, legs and lower back, this to prepare the practitioner for longer seating.